Approximating fixed size quantum correlations in polynomial time: Bose-symmetric hierarchy for constrained separability problems

 \subsection{Introduction}

-The Bose-symmetric operators rely heavily on the well-known notion of the symmetric subspace described in detail in, e.g., \cite{harrow2013church}.
-In the following, we first introduce in \autoref{sec:Bose_sym_easy} the minimal tools needed for our constrained Bose-symmetric de Finetti theorem (\autoref{sec:de-finetti-proof}), the corresponding SDP hierarchy (\autoref{sec:the-hierarchy}), its computational complexity (\autoref{sec:sdp-complexity}), and application to non-local games (\autoref{sec:nonlocal-games}).
-We present in more mathematical detail concepts related to the symmetric subspace in \autoref{sec:bose_via_schur_weyl} and provide the reader with general information about the relevant representation theory in \autoref{sec:representation_theory}.
-This is meant as a thorough discussion related to the literature \cite{harrow2013church, christandl2007one, fulton2013representation, etingof2009introduction, stevens2016schur}, which will in particular become crucial for \autoref{sec:symmetric_subspace_methods}.
+We introduce Bose-symmetric operators via the well-known notion of the symmetric subspace described in detail in, e.g., \cite{harrow2013church}.
+In the following, we first introduce in \autoref{sec:Bose_sym_easy} the minimal tools needed for our constrained Bose-symmetric de Finetti theorem (\autoref{sec:de-finetti-proof}), the corresponding SDP hierarchy (\autoref{sec:the-hierarchy}), its computational complexity (\autoref{sec:sdp-complexity}), and its application to non-local games (\autoref{sec:nonlocal-games}).
+We present concepts related to the symmetric subspace in greater mathematical detail in \autoref{sec:bose_via_schur_weyl} and provide the reader with general information about the relevant representation theory in \autoref{sec:representation_theory}.
+This is meant as a thorough discussion related to the literature \cite{harrow2013church, christandl2007one, fulton2013representation, etingof2009introduction, stevens2016schur}, which will be particularly important for \autoref{sec:symmetric_subspace_methods}.
+In particular, the structural consequence of Bose symmetry that drives our algorithm --- namely, that operators which are Bose-symmetric with respect to side systems form a \emph{full} matrix $*$-algebra of size polynomial in $n$ --- is stated and exploited at the beginning of \autoref{sec:symmetric_subspace_methods} (\autoref{prop:bose_full_matrix_algebra}); the present section only requires the associated dimension count (\autoref{prop:Bose_sym_space_char}).